KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 ### Debug Mode

-Debug mode prints the current window name, the current keyboard layout mode when a new window is put in focus
+Debug mode prints the current window name, the current keyboard layout mode when a new window is put in focus to the console

 If the GameList.txt file is updated and debug mode is on the new Gamelist will be printed to the console and then it will print the list of games with a shebang and without a shebang